 Wash your hands using disinfectants and wear a mask to fight the spread of germs.

-Eating, chew gums and generally work with the jaw prevents ear pain for pressure changes.
-Also decongestants and nasal drops may help.
+Eating, chewing gums, and generally work with the jaw prevents ear pain for pressure changes.
+Also, decongestants and nasal drops may help.

-Did you know about this problems?
+Did you know about these problems?
 Do you have problems when traveling?
-Do you excercise during the flight?
+Do you exercise during the flight?
 Share your experience with a comment below!